Fidelity Sustainable Global Equity Fund

 SDR Labelled

-Find funds that have chosen to adopt one of the Financial Conduct Authority (FCA) SDR labels.
-Please note: there are a range of reasons why potentially relevant funds may not use an SDR label eg. adopting a label may be work in progress, the manager may not yet be allowed to do so because of the product type, a manager may feel their fund is insufficiently aligned to SDR requirements.
-Read fund literature and / or our blogs for further information.
+Find options that have chosen to adopt one of the Financial Conduct Authority (FCA) SDR labels.
+Please note: there are a range of reasons why potentially relevant options may not use an SDR label eg. adopting a label may be work in progress, the manager may not yet be allowed to do so because of the product type, a manager may feel they are insufficiently aligned to SDR requirements.

 Fund Management Company Information